Cam Hashemi

 Grow Organically, Die Organically

-The advantage of the organic approach is not so much that good ideas succeed eventually, it’s that bad ideas fail early.
+The advantage of the organic approach is not so much that my good ideas succeed eventually, it’s that my bad ideas fail early.

 The problem with artificial systems is that the costs of wrong decisions are only faced after they get released into the world.
 With organic systems, the costs of wrong decisions continuously feed back into the development of the system.
 In an organic system, survival means you’ve adapted to the costs of your bad decisions.
 With an artificial system, one can go very far without ever facing the real world.
 In nature, the “production” environment is consistently identical to the “development” environment.
 The longer something is confined in a laboratory, the more likely it is to collapse as soon as it faces the real world.